-- -History building graphics related to the specific to which the are attached -The traditions of a business represented by - sign.
+-History of the specific building to which the graphics are attached or related.

+-The traditions of a business represented by sign.

 -Symbols or images from turn of the century rural America.

 Internally illuminated signs should not be used in the Historic District.
 Exterior illumination is discouraged unless it is incandescent, very low in wattage and designed as an integral part of the sign.